Trepan-Debuggers/trepan-xpy/README.rst

 Abstract
 ========

-This is a gdb-like debugger for `x-python <https://github.com/rocky/x-python>`_, the Python Interpeter written in Python.
+This is a gdb-like debugger for `x-python <https://github.com/rocky/x-python>`_, the Python Interpreter written in Python.

 Example
 =======